Sridevi: Legacy and influence

-Sridevi's performances, acting style and technique have been influential and have inspired numerous actresses including Juhi Chawla, Karisma Kapoor, Kajol, Rani Mukerji, Preity Zinta, Aishwarya Rai Bachchan, Kareena Kapoor, Priyanka Chopra, Katrina Kaif, Vidya Balan, Deepika Padukone, Asin, Alia Bhatt, Nayanthara, Kajal Aggarwal and Anushka Shetty, who have cited her as an inspiration.
+Sridevi's performances, acting style and technique have been influential and have inspired numerous actresses including Divya Bharti, Juhi Chawla, Karisma Kapoor, Kajol, Rani Mukerji, Preity Zinta, Kareena Kapoor Khan, Priyanka Chopra Jonas, Katrina Kaif, Vidya Balan, Anushka Shetty, Deepika Padukone, Alia Bhatt, and Soumitrisha Kundu, who have cited her as an inspiration.
 In a piece for Time magazine, Priyanka Chopra wrote, "Everyone wanted her and wanted to be like her.
 She could be childlike, grown-up, funny, serious, beguiling, sexy—she was the ultimate actor. [...]
 She was my childhood, and one of the big reasons I became an actor."

+Sridevi is one of the very few actors who was praised by her veterans, peers and the next generation actors alike.
+Senior actress Jamuna called Sridevi "an icon of South Indian film industry".
+Actor Salman Khan mentioned that the actress was "bigger than Khans, Kapoors and Kumars".
+Commenting on her acting style, actor Shah Rukh Khan noted that she was a "complete artiste", and that "he had learnt a lot from her".
+"You know she has this whole process of being able to see herself while she is performing", he said.

 In the Telugu biopic NTR: Kathanayakudu, Sridevi was portrayed by Rakul Preet Singh.

 In a highly exceptional move, the actress became one of the few people from the Indian entertainment industry to be accorded with full state honours usually reserved only for current and former prime ministers, union and state ministers.
 Sridevi was included in 2018 In Memoriam section during the 90th Academy Awards ceremony.
 On the occasion of Sridevi's birthday on 13 August 2019, Madame Tussauds Singapore has announced that a wax statue would soon be dedicated to her.
 The statue is a replica of Sridevi's look in the iconic song, "Hawaa Hawaai" from Mr. India.
 Her daughters, Janhvi Kapoor and Khushi Kapoor were present at the ceremony accompanied by her husband, producer Boney Kapoor.